 Minimum Degree Requirements

 The Graduate Counseling Program offers two specialty tracks: school counseling and mental health counseling.
 Students may also select the dual option which includes preparation in both specialty tracks.
-Forty-eight credits are required for completion of the school counseling track, sixty credits are required for the mental health counseling track and sixty-eight credits are required for the dual option.
+Sixty credits are required for completion of the school counseling track, sixty credits are required for the mental health counseling track and seventy-nine credits are required for the dual option.
 (Note: school counselor licensure in Vermont requires that the individual have at least a thirty-credit-hour liberal arts concentration at the undergraduate-level.)
 Successful completion of the program is based on the demonstration of appropriate knowledge, relevant skills, and personal characteristics, as well as the accumulation of credits.

 The comprehensive exam for the Graduate Counseling program consists of the oral examination and the School Counseling Portfolio.
 They must be taken and turned in by the end of the student's last semester in the program.